 I wanted to look up the Baltimore City Police Department's General Order on seat belt regulations for prisoner transport.
 Why, because it seem like Officer Porter might go to jail for ignorance of this one.

 First I had to go to my school office because that's where I keep my old binder of G.O.s.
 The binder is too big to carry with you.
 So as a cop you don't have it on you for reference.
 Mine was last updated in June of 2001.
 Fourteen years later it would be even thicker.
 Things go into the G.O.s; they never come out.

 I easily found the binder and discovered with it a folder of loose things that I was given during my brief career that I couldn't or didn't file in the binder.

 Now keep in mind, it's been awhile since I've done this.
 So I might be a bit slow.
 But hell, I do have a PhD from Harvard and graduated Magna Cum Laude from Princeton.
-What I'm saying is that even if I'm not a rocket scientist, I'm not dumb.
+What I'm saying is that even though I'm not a rocket scientist, I'm not the dullest tool in the shed.
 And I'm a good researcher!
-And yet it took more than half an hour from the start of my quest to the start of writing this.
+Nevertheless, it took more than half an hour from the start of my quest to the start of writing this.
 And I got lucky.
 Almost unbelievably so.